Huangyan, Taizhou

-' (Tai-chow dialect: Wông-ngæn K'ü; 黄岩区 (黃巖區, Huángyán Qū)) is a district of Taizhou, a city in Zhejiang Province, China.
+Huangyan (Tai-chow dialect: Wông-ngæn K'ü; 黄岩区 (黃巖區, Huángyán Qū)) is a district of Taizhou, a city in Zhejiang Province, China.
 Huangyan has an area of 988 km2 and a population of approximately 570,000.
 It has an average annual precipitation of 1676 mm and an annual average temperature of 17 °C.

 History

 In 1989, Huangyan County was upgraded to a county-level city.
 As of 1990 census, the population of Huangyuan City was 888,631.

 In 1994, Taizhou City was upgraded to a prefecture-level city, correspondingly Huangyan City was amalgamated in Taizhou City, and divided into two districts as Huangyan and Luqiao.